TheIchigoSimp/HackNova_Hackathon/README.md

 # Path Genie

 Welcome to  **Path Genie** ! 🎉 Your ultimate companion for creating personalized learning journeys.
 Whether you're diving into "Learn Python Programming" or exploring "Quantum Physics," Path Genie transforms your topic of interest into a vibrant, interactive learning path.
-Using the magic of  **React Flow** , we visualize your learning milestones, and with the power of  **Gemini's AI API** , we fetch top-notch resources like YouTube videos, blogs, and articles to supercharge your learning experience.
+Using the magic of  **React Flow** , we visualize your learning milestones, and with the power of  **Google Gemini AI** , we fetch top-notch resources like YouTube videos, blogs, and articles to supercharge your learning experience.
 Let's embark on this adventure together! 🚀

 ## Table of Contents